alejons-cloud/Expobar-Brewtus-PID-Shot-Timer/README.md

 You also need the Gicar Optoboard and Opto/PID cable.
 You can purchase the Opto/lever wires but those could also be made custom.
 Just make sure the wire insulation can handle high temperatures.

+This was done to an Expobar Brewtus, but will work for any other espresso machine with a mains brew switch and a Gicar PID unit